inforion/kopycat/README.md

 To run Kopycat you have to install the following software:

 1. OpenJDK (version 11.0.6/7 tested)
-2. Highly recommended Python (version 2.7 and 3.6, 3.8 tested) with Jep package (version 0.3.9 tested) for embedded console in Kopycat.
+2. If Python REPL console is preferred instead of Kotlin console then Python required (version 2.7 and 3.6, 3.8 tested) with Jep package (version 0.3.9 tested) for embedded console in Kopycat.

 NOTE: prebuild OpenJDK installer is available on https://adoptopenjdk.net/